dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 Doing this means we've "un-bound" everything, so calling something like `BufferData` won't affect the buffers we've just created.

 <?# Warning "You **MUST** unbind the vertex array first, before unbinding the other buffers.
-If you forget to do it in this order, the buffer will be unbound from the vertex buffer, meaning you'll see incorrect results when you render the object." /?>
+If you forget to do it in this order, the buffer will be unbound from the vertex array, meaning you'll see incorrect results when you render the object." /?>

-If you want to see the resulting code so far, you can see it [here](../sources/1.2.8-finished-setup.html).
+If you want to see the resulting code so far, you can see it [here](../sources/1.2.7-finished-setup.html).

 ## Drawing to the screen
 It's finally time to draw to the screen!
 That was a lot of setup work we just did there.
 Fortunately, that was the hard part.
 Drawing our result to the screen is now very easy.